DlPad23/DlPad23/README.md

 # Hello, I'm David
 <a href="https://linkedin.com/in/david-p-172823149"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Cyber Security Analyst with 4+ years of experience identifying, analyzing, and remediating critical vulnerabilities in enterprise and cloud environments.
-Expertise in CVSS/CVE analysis, vulnerability scanning (Qualys, Nessus), risk management, and cross-team remediation efforts.
-Adept in risk scoring, compliance alignment (HIPAA, SOC 2, DoD), executive reporting, and SOC operations including alert triage and incident response.
-While securing enterprise and cloud enviroments, I continue growth with hands on education via platforms like Hack the Box, Tryhackme and Lets Defend to stay updated on the most up to date cyber landscape.
+Information Security and Compliance professional with 4+ years of experience supporting risk management, policy enforcement, and regulatory compliance efforts in enterprise and cloud environments.
+Proven ability to align technical remediation with governance standards (HIPAA, SOC 2, DoD) and conduct detailed risk assessments and compliance tracking.
+Adept in vulnerability management, audit readiness, access control, and executive-level reporting.
+Strong communication and cross-team collaboration skills with a foundation in cybersecurity operations and military security experience.

 ## Objective

-Aspiring to secure a full-time role as a SOC or Risk Analyst where I can leverage my 4+ years of cybersecurity experience to strengthen threat detection, response, and risk mitigation efforts.
+Information Security and Compliance professional with 4+ years of experience in risk management, audit readiness, and regulatory compliance (HIPAA, SOC 2, DoD), seeking to transition into a GRC or Risk Management role.
+This portfolio showcases hands-on projects in risk assessments, control implementation, compliance tracking, and vulnerability exception documentation.
+I aim to bring a practical, governance-aligned approach to identifying and mitigating risk in modern cloud and enterprise environments.
 ## Skills

 | Skill                                         | Associated Project         |